 - Dedicated Intralata clear channel DS3 circuit providing up to 45 Mb of bandwidth

-- Telco provided Optical Metro Ethernet service providing up to 1 Gb of bandwidth (where available.)
+- Metro Ethernet service providing up to 1 Gb of bandwidth.
+See rate details above.

 - CMS fiber metropolitan area network providing up to 1 Gb of bandwidth (availability limited to downtown Springfield, Chicago Thompson Center and Chicago Bilandic Building.)